If you didn’t know from just owning a nose, conventional nail salons are incredibly toxic.

 Such a cute little band-aid, right?

 I’m not going to judge you for wanting a manicure every once in a while.
 I personally love manicures.
 They’re the only thing that keep me from ripping my nails to unsightly shreds.
 (Oh look, just caught myself doing it now.)
-So if you’re like me and need/want some professional love for your nails, here’s where you go:
+So if you’re like me and need/want some professional love for your nails, here’s where you go in NYC:

 Lower East Side | Speedy Manicure $15